SimKat123/Full_Score_Quiz/README.md

 ## Description

-A website to test your JavaScript Knowledge.
+A website to test your basic Coding Knowledge.

 ## Installation